 You May Also Enjoy 7 Super Fun Outdoor Games for Kids

 Water is great fun for young children and couldn’t be more simple to set up.
 The trick is to keep the quantity to a minimum, only an inch or two at the bottom of a plastic container is all you need.
 Put that on top of a couple of towels and then spillage is kept to a minimum.

-- Tea bags and cups; leave them to make tea, we tend to use fruit teas as they are caffeine free and its not a problem when the children drink it, which inevitable will).
+- Tea bags and cups – leave them to make tea, we tend to use fruit teas as they are caffeine free and its not a problem when the children drink it, which they inevitably will).

 Or you could add some butter and water to make pastry and let them design their own biscuits!

-A last note before I sign off…. you might find that you child is a bit wary of messy play at first, it is not at all uncommon for children can be cautious.
-It could be that they are unsure of what to do, they may even think it is a trick (usually they are told not to make a mess!)
+A last note before I sign off… you might find that your child is a bit wary of messy play at first, it is not at all uncommon for children to be cautious.
+It could be that they are unsure of what to do, they may even think it is a trick (usually they are told not to make a mess!).
 If this is the case, sit down next to them and ‘play’ yourself.
 Demonstrate the different ways you can pour, mix or build.
-A few minutes later you will find they up to their arms in messy play!!
+A few minutes later you will find they up to their arms in messy play!
+Happy messing!

 What other easy messy play ideas do your kids enjoy?
 Leave a comment below and let us know – we’d love to hear from you!